Skip to main content

 Cost

-Includes Latter-day Saint undergraduate full-tuition (increased cost for graduate and non–Latter-day Saint students), housing, all meals while in village, some in-country transportation, international health insurance coverage, and some director expenses.
+Includes Latter-day Saint undergraduate full-tuition (increased cost for graduate and non–Latter-day Saint students), housing, all meals while in village, in-country transportation, international health insurance coverage, and travel expenses for local and international excursions.

-Does not include airfare, preparation course tuition, meals on weekends, personal travel, souvenirs, passport, visa, or vaccinations.
+Does not include airfare to and from Malawi, some meals, souvenirs, passport, visa, or vaccinations.

 Scroll NAVY BIG-01.svg